|

 Can we describe the shape of a

-distribution of many samples of the same size even without knowing
+distribution made up of many means from samples of the same size even without knowing

 what the population's distribution's shape is like? |